Understand farm rules after cross-compliance ended

 Having your records organised and accessible is the single most important thing you can do to prepare.
 Inspectors will typically ask to see:

-Most inspections are announced 48 hours in advance, but some (particularly disease-related) may be unannounced.
+Many inspections are announced in advance (often with around 48 hours' notice), but some (particularly disease-related) may be unannounced.
 Good ongoing preparation means you're always ready.

 Keep all compliance records together - whether in a filing cabinet, farm office folder, or digital system.
 If an inspector arrives, you should be able to find any document within 5 minutes.
 Consider a simple filing system organised by type (livestock, spray records, schemes) and year.